avdi/ivar/README.md

 > Fair enough.

 Any other questions?

+> What about inheritance?
+Can I use these tools both parent and child clases?

+Yes, `ivar` goes to a fair amount of trouble to "just work" in ways you'll (hopefully) expect when it comes to inheritance.

+More questions?

 > Well, earlier you said that checking happens at object-instantiation time.
 Does this mean I'm going to be flooded with warnings if my code creates a lot of instances?